GUIDELINES FOR SUBMISSIONS OF PROPOSALS

 LETTERS OF INVITATION

 The ASA will provide a letter of invitation to assist individuals in expediting visas and securing funding.
-A request for a letter of invitation can be made by completing an online request form.
+A request for a letter of invitation can be made by sending an email to [email protected] with “Letter of Invitation” in the subject line.
 If you need a letter of invitation, you should submit a request at the same time you submit your paper/panel/roundtable proposal.
-Please note: The ASA will honor such requests until September 30, 2020.
+Please note: The ASA will honor such requests until September 30, 2014.